quark-engine/quark-script/CWE-24/README.md

 Finally, we use the Quark Script API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to search for any APIs in the caller method that are used to match strings, and `getParamValues(none)` to retrieve the parameters.

-If no API is found or `"../"` is not in the parameters, that implies the APK does not neutralize the special element `../` within the argument, possibly resulting in CWE-24 vulnerability.
+If no API is found or `"../"` is not in parameters, that implies the APK does not neutralize the special element `../` within the argument, possibly resulting in CWE-24 vulnerability.

 ## Quark Script: CWE-24.py